Witness the Snowy Owl Population Fluctuation

 - On average, December is only slightly milder than the deep winter period of January/February.
 The average daily maximum in the Kawarthas is -1.0oC, and the average daily minimum is -10.4 oC.
 The amount of rain and snow is in rough balance with 33.9 mm or rain and 41.5cm of snow (1 mm of rain is equivalent to 1 cm of snow).
 What about where you are?
 Find long-term averages for a location near you and compare them to this year.

-- The Geminid meteor shower peaks on December 14 after midnight, and the moon will not be an issue.
+- The Geminid meteor shower peaks on December 14 after midnight, and the moon won't be an issue.
 This shower is considered to be one of the most active, and is the only one that does not originate from a passing comet.

 - A minor shower, the Ursid, occurs around the solstice and radiates near the Little Dipper.
-Unfortunately, the full moon will disrupt viewing.
+Fortunately, the moon will not disrupt viewing.